#BlackInkCrew: THIS Destitute Employee Robbed The 125th Street Shop & Blew Up Twitter

 The crew left the 125th street Harlem shop in vulnerable hands while they put all the energy into making the Brooklyn shop pop and unfortunately, according to the boss Ceaser Emanuel, the place got robbed for $5,000 while he was away.
 In an extended clip from the premiere episode, Teddy confided in Puma about the shop robbery.
 The two shop managers agree that whoever did the robbery was inside at the time and all arrows point to Walt.

-Now you know this wasn’t the LAST we heard of this since Walt had yet to answer to the allegations.
+Now you know this wasn’t the LAST we heard of this since Walt has yet to answer to the allegations.
 At the same time, he was facing some money hardships, borrowing money from Donna who picked up some other side hustles including a CBD business.

 Hit play to see it!

 Fast forward, Walt ADMITTED to robbing the store and all hell broke loose!

-Walt admitted to taking the money after fans of the show didn’t want to believe he had stooped THAT low.
+Fans of the show didn’t want to believe he had stooped THAT low, but apparently, he did.
+In the clip below, Walt stumbles to reveal the shocking news to Teddy.

+“First and foremost man I just really want to be honest with you.
+I never had a chance to talk to you yet,” he says with a nervous look in his eyes.

+“The whole bullshit with the whole register sh*t man..
+I definitely had something to do with that,” he continues.
+“I tried to like, fix it up later on when I got the break up from the back.
+Sh*t ain’t really easy for me.
+I’m not making any excuses, but I definitely did that dumb shi*t.”

-So far we don’t know the ramifications Walt will face from the Black Ink boss, but we’re sure it will play out on tv.
+So far we don’t know the ramifications Walt will face from the Black Ink boss, but we’re sure it will play out on TV.
 Are YOU surprised he came clean like this?

 Comments